Nick-Vinesmoke/Cartoonizer-on-Python/README.md

 ![LOGO](git/Screenshot_1.png)

-What need to be in files folder:
+What need to be in "files" folder:

 ![LOGO](git/Screenshot_2.png)